 If you’re just getting started with travel rewards, I recommend beginning with the Preferred.
 The signup bonus is larger, and the much lower annual fee feels like less of a risk.
 If you decide later that the Reserve’s $550 annual fee is worth it, you can always upgrade later.

-That said, when you consider the $300 travel credit, the airport lounge access, and the Global Entry/TSA Precheck credit, you don’t need to spend a fortune on travel and restaurants to get value from the Chase Sapphire Reserve.
+That said, when you consider the annual $300 travel credit, the airport lounge access, and the Global Entry/TSA Precheck credit, you don’t need to spend a fortune on travel and restaurants to get value from the Chase Sapphire Reserve.
 If you spend a few thousand dollars on travel and restaurants every year, simply using the airport lounge access is likely enough to make it worth the higher fee.

 Which card do you have and what’s your favorite benefit?
 Share with us in the comments below!